andrewbaxter/loga/readme.md

 ## Flags

 Unlike traditional loggers which have a linear scale of levels, sometimes multiplied by different "loggers" or additional dimensions, this library uses a set of additive flags.
-If any of the flags in the log call are set in the flags provided when constructing the logger then the log message will be rendered, otherwise it will be skipped.
+If the flag in the log call is set in the flags provided when constructing the logger then the log message will be rendered, otherwise it will be skipped.

-To keep things simple you can use `StandardFlags` with `DEBUG`, `INFO`, `WARN`, etc. levels.
+To keep things simple you can use `StandardFlags` with `Debug`, `Info`, `Warning`, etc. levels.

-If you have multiple subsystems each with their own levels, you could for instance have `GC_DEBUG`, `GC_INFO`, `GC_WARN`, `HTTP_DEBUG`, `HTTP_INFO`, etc. This is hopefully a simple mechanism for allowing pinpoint log control.
+If you have multiple subsystems each with their own levels, you could for instance have `GcDebug`, `GcInfo`, `GcWarn`, `HttpDebug`, `HttpInfo`, etc. This is hopefully a simple mechanism for allowing pinpoint log control.

-Flags only affect logging, not errors.
+Flags only affect logging, not errors generation and manipulation.

 ## Usage tips